mydatastack/google-analytics-to-s3/README.md

 }
 ```

+**Important:** Don't forget to change the endpoint in the code.
+Your endpoint
+you can find in Cloudformation under the deployed Google Analytics Nested Stack
+[more][1]

 ---

 2. Step: Edit **EVERY SINGLE** Google Analytics tag whose data you want to send to Pipes.
 Go to **Tags**, click on a **Tag Name** you want to edit.
 Click on **Enable overriding settings in this tag**.
 Click on **+Add Field**, use `customTask` as a field name and `{{Pipes duplicator}}` as a value.
 Click save.